If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 Junko stretches her posture.
 “I am listening.”

 “I will help you too.
 But I am not happy with you.
-So what is this weapon of yours?”
+So what is this plan of yours?”
 Apricot asks.

 “Well, trapping him will not allow him to get out of the flames.
 So… he will die for sure.”
 Cortez says looking at the ground.